Connect with clinicians improving pelvic pain care

 ✓ WAPPN practitioner listing for referral network

-SA Pelvic Pain Network - Pelvic Pain in the Pub, Winter series
+SA Pelvic Pain Network - Pelvic Pain in the Pub

 Join SAPPN as they host three sessions over the coming months covering pelvic pain consults in general practice.
 A practical, relevant series built for general practice, with short informal talks, open discussion, and approaches you can take straight into clinic.